DexterDotCode/BarNotes/Readme.md

 - BarNotes does not display any advertisements, or include any trackers or analytics.

 ## Other apps
-- [Compose Notes](https://apps.apple.com/in/app/compose-notes/id6743021076) - Minimal note taking app for iPhone and iPad
+- [Compose Notes](https://apps.apple.com/in/app/compose-notes/id6743021076) - Beautiful note taking app for iPhone and iPad